projectcalico/calico/calico/about/about-ebpf.md

 * There are various security-related hooks that allow for program behaviour to be policed in various ways.
 For example, the **seccomp** hooks allow for syscalls to be policed in fine-grained ways.

-* And... probably a few more hooks by the time you ready this; eBPF is under heavy development in the kernel.
+* And... probably a few more hooks by the time you read this; eBPF is under heavy development in the kernel.

 The kernel exposes the capabilities of each hook via "helper functions".
 For example, the `tc` hook has a helper function to resize the packet, but that helper would not be available in a tracing hook.
 One of the challenges of